4 ways to bypass the LinkedIn connection limit in 2024

 Additionally, every paid LinkedIn subscriber gets 800 free InMail credits (but for LinkedIn Recruiter) that only users with open profiles can receive.

-If you are unfamiliar with InMail as a LinkedIn feature, check out our complete guide on how to send LinkedIn InMail.
+If you are unfamiliar with InMail as a LinkedIn feature, check out our guide on how to send LinkedIn InMail.

 Since, as mentioned above, InMails can be sent to users not part of your network, they can be more effective than LinkedIn Connection Requests themselves.